Vaccine Information

 Canine Influenza

 Canine Influenza is a relatively recent disease.
-Typically it is seen in outbreaks in larger cities.
-Most recently it was seen in Toledo and Columbus in Fall 2017.
+Typically, it is seen in outbreaks in larger cities.
+Most recently, it was seen in Toledo and Columbus in the Fall of 2017.
 Because of our close proximity to these cities and the number of pets that travel with their owners, we now offer this vaccination.
 The disease typically causes coughing, sneezing, nasal and eye discharge, fever, inappetence, and lethargy.
 In severe cases, it can lead to pneumonia and be fatal.
-The vaccine is a killed vaccine, which means it will not cause flu-like symptoms in dogs like it does humans, but it does require a booster shot.
+The vaccine is a killed vaccine, which means it will not cause flu-like symptoms in dogs as it does in humans, but it does require a booster shot.

 What are the common feline vaccinations?